albertomercurio/Obsidian-Bibliography-Template/README.md

 Here is a quick overview of the plugin structure (the relevant files are in the `src` folder):

 - `main.ts` is the entry point of the plugin, where it is initialized.
 Currently, it opens a connection to the IndexedDB database via the `DatabaseManager` class when the plugin is loaded, and closes it when the plugin is unloaded.
+Moreover, it sets up the commands and the views of the plugin.

 - `utils.ts` contains utility functions that are used throughout the plugin.